|

 7. Stock options or

 other incentives.
 Tax aspects of employee stock options [If you exercised stock options last year, you need both a 1099-B and a W-2.
-How to obtain your option-exercise W-2. ] Employee stock options allow the holder to purchase shares at the specified ("strike") price after a defined holding or vesting period.
+How to obtain your W-2. ] Employee stock options allow the holder to purchase shares at the specified ("strike") price after a defined holding or vesting period.
 The options that most HP and HPE employees receive are termed "non-qualified" -- and do not have a value that can be determined before they are exercised: - You do not realize any income when the options are GRANTED.
 (Unlike stock acquired through employee stock purchase and service awards.) - When the options are exercised, the difference between the market price and the exercise price (that is, the discount times the number of shares) is treated as wage income.
 HP withholds taxes (including Social Security and Medicare tax) and issues a W-2 -- even if you are no longer an employee.
 This is income realized at the time of the EXERCISE.

 Intuit's a tax-prep app website has an explanation and